Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Preliminaries

 \subsection{Problem Setup}

-In this paper, we are interested in the transductive learning problems on hypergraphs, specifically node classification, similar to \cite{feng2019hypergraph, hyperOperation}.
-It aims to induce a labeling $f: V\rightarrow \{1, 2, \dots, C\}$ from the labeled data as well as the geometric structure of the graph and then assigns a class label to unlabeled vertices by transductive inference.
+Following \cite{feng2019hypergraph, hyperOperation}, this paper studies the transductive learning problems on hypergraphs, specifically node classification, It aims to induce a labeling $f: \calV\rightarrow \{1, 2, \dots, C\}$ from the labeled data as well as the geometric structure of the graph and then assigns a class label to unlabeled vertices by transductive inference.